pauladarias/CV/README.md

 ### <a name="PROJECTS">Projects</a>

-For a complete list of what i am working on [GitHub](https://github.com/pauladarias)
+For a complete list of what I am working on [GitHub](https://github.com/pauladarias)

 | Project               | Description                                                                                                  | Tech Stack                                       | Testing         | Links                                                                                                                                                                                                                                                                                                                                                                     |
 | --------------------- | ------------------------------------------------------------------------------------------------------------ | ------------------------------------------------ | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |